 - Firewall rules / QoS

-MOS or Mean Opinion Score gives VoIP testing a number value as an indication of the perceived quality of received voice after being transmitted and compressed using codecs.
+- 'MOS' or Mean Opinion Score gives VoIP testing a number value as an indication of the perceived quality of received voice after being transmitted and compressed using codecs.
 This measurement is the result of underlying network attributes that act upon data flow and is useful in predicting call quality and is a good VoIP test tool in determining issues that can affect your VoIP quality and your conversations.

-ACTION: If the MOS score is below a 4.0, it is recommended that you reach out to the Dialpad Support team so that further testing can be done and recommendations can be made.
+- VoIP calls are often in the 3.5 to 4.2 range.
+If the MOS score is below 4.0, reach out to the Support Team so that further testing can be done and recommendations can be made.

 2 - Supported Headsets

-Voyager 8200 UC
+- Poly Voyager 8200 UC

-Voyager 5200 UC
+- Poly Voyager 5200 UC

-Voyager Focus UC
+- Poly Voyager Focus UC